FelipeTufaile/DataScience101/README.md

 ## Contribution Guidelines

-If you have any ideas, suggestions, or improvements, feel free to contribute!
+If you have any ideas, suggestions for topics, or improvements, feel free to contribute!

 ## License